 - 3 cups baby red potatoes quartered

-- Add turmeric, Italian seasoning, pepper and salt.
-Mix all the ingredients well and let saute for an additional 1 to 2 minutes.
+- Add Garlic, Celery & Seasonings: Add the minced garlic and cook for another minute.
+Continue to stir.
+Add the chopped celery, turmeric, Italian seasoning, pepper, and salt.
+Mix all the ingredients well and let sauté for an additional 1 to 2 minutes.
+Turn off 'Sauté' and deglaze the bottom of the pot.

-- Place whole chicken, breast side up, into the Instant Pot.
+- Add Chicken, Vegetables & Stock: Place the whole chicken, breast side up, into the Instant Pot.
+Then, add the carrots and baby red potatoes.
+Now pour the chicken stock into the pot.

-- Select the Soup function on your Instant Pot.
+- Set Cook Time: Close the Instant Pot, adjust the pressure release valve to 'Sealing' and select the 'Soup' function.
 The Instant Pot will cook at high pressure for 30 minutes.

-- Carefully remove the whole chicken from the Instant Pot and place in a bowl and shred.
+- Shred Chicken: Carefully remove the whole chicken from the Instant Pot and place in a bowl and shred.
 Add the shredded chicken back to your soup.

 - Your chicken soup is ready to serve!